defold/extension-rive/docs/index.md

 -- Set the numeric value "Number 1" to 0.8
 go.set("#rivemodel", "Number 1", 0.8)

--- Read the input value of the current state machine local v = rive.get_state_machine_input("#rivemodel", "Number 1")
+-- Read the input value of the current State Machine local v = rive.get_state_machine_input("#rivemodel", "Number 1")

--- Read the input value of a nested artboard from the current state machine local v = rive.get_state_machine_input("#rivemodel", "Number 1", "My_Nested_Artboard")
+-- Read the input value of a nested artboard from the current State Machine local v = rive.get_state_machine_input("#rivemodel", "Number 1", "My_Nested_Artboard")

 -- To go deeper into the nested hierarchy, you can add slashes between each scope local v = rive.get_state_machine_input("#rivemodel", "Number 1", "My_Nested_Artboard/My_Inner_Nested_Artboard")

--- Set the input value of the current state machine rive.set_state_machine_input("#rivemodel", "Number 1", 0.5)
+-- Set the input value of the current State Machine rive.set_state_machine_input("#rivemodel", "Number 1", 0.5)

 -- Set the input value of a nested artboard